Mohnish226/HeartGuardian/README.md

 ### Send Alarm

 Based on the blood pressure data collected, the app will predict whether the user have heart condition, and if so, the app will send a notification to the user and guardians that the user has set up earlier.

+### Add and Edit User's Medical details

+As some health parameters change, the user can change their medical details to stay updated with their heart health details.

 ### Collect User's Dietary